lucasxbron/ThreadUp/TRADEMARK.md

 3. **Modify the UI design** – ensure your version is visually distinct
 4. **Remove team information** – replace all names, avatars, bios, and contributor references
 5. **Include clear attribution** (see below)
-6. **Provide a copy of your deployment** and usage details to Lucas Bron upon request

 Failure to comply may result in termination of permission and legal action.